psyss24/psyss24.github.io/posts/money.md

 As economies grew and trade networks expanded, it became clear that money needed more than utility; it needed consistency, recognisability, and above all, trust.
 The state stepped in to provide this.
 By centralising the production of money, governments could guarantee its weight and purity, reducing disputes and increasing confidence in exchange.

-A stamped coin, even though it’s still made of metal, is different from earlier forms of money because its value isn’t from the metal itself.
+A stamped coin, even though it’s still made of metal, is different from earlier forms of money because its value isn't entirely derived from the metal itself.
 Instead, its worth also comes from what it represents, a promise or guarantee by a trusted authority.
 This change made money easier to standardise, carry, and trust, helping economies grow bigger and more complex.
 A coin minted by the Roman Empire carried weight not only because of its silver content but because it was backed by the authority of Rome.
 People trusted that the coin could be used anywhere in the empire for taxes, goods, and services.
 The coin became a symbol of reliable value, accepted beyond the intrinsic worth of the metal it was made from.

 The Kingdom of Lydia is [credited][4] with issuing the first official stamped coins in the 7th century BCE.
 These coins were made of electrum, a naturally occurring alloy of gold and silver, and stamped with the image of a lion (a mark of state authority).
 This practice spread to ancient Greece and Persia, where coinage systems became more widespread and sophisticated.